Top Small Finance Bank Stocks in India

 Started operating as an NBFC in 2005, Ujjivan Financial Services Limited (UFSL) provides a wide range of financial services to the ‘economically active poor’ who lack sufficient support from financial institutions.

 The bank operates across 4 segments: personal banking, corporate banking, business banking and rural banking.
-It offers savings accounts, current accounts and deposit accounts, along with services like third-party insurance product distribution, ATM or debit cards and Aadhaar enrollment.
+It offers savings, current, and deposit accounts, along with services such as third-party insurance product distribution, ATM/debit cards, and Aadhaar enrollment.

-Ujjivan Small Finance Bank provides different types of loans including vehicle loans, home loans, gold loans, MSME loans, crop loans, Kisan Suvidha Loans and more.
-Furthermore, it has around 441 ATMs, 18 ACRs, and two 24/7 phone banking units in Bangalore and Pune.
-The bank is present in 26 states and Union Territories.
+Ujjivan Small Finance Bank offers a range of loan products, including vehicle loans, home loans, gold loans, MSME loans, crop loans, Kisan Suvidha Loans, and more.
+Furthermore, it has around 613 ATMs, including ACR (automated cash recycler) machines, two dedicated 24/7 phone banking units in Pune and Bangalore, a presence in 26 states and Union Territories, and a network of around 766 branches as of late 2025.

 3) Equitas Small Finance Bank